GalloDaSballo/strategy-v2-polygon-quick-lp-usdc-wbtc/README.md

 # Badger Vaults Brownie Mix (V2)
+# WARNING: Code not audited, code not polished, code not documented, tests are not passing.
+Use at your own risk
 ## TODO:
 - Use Scripts from Vaults Code, rather than copy pasting
 - Write Scripts to add to registry